Mahi Mahi in Veggie Casserole – European Recipe

 She assured me that I will not even taste the fish, and she was right.

 This dish may be served hot as a meal, or at room temperature as an appetizer.
-For best results, serve it the next day, so all the flavors have time to absorb and marry.
+For best results, serve it at least the next day or even later, so all the flavors have time to absorb and marry.

 - 1 lb Mahi Mahi fish fillets (fully deboned)